web-walkom/walkom-backend/README.md

-# WebAR-backend
+# walkom-backend

-The server part of the service "Walking in AR"
+The server part of the service walkom.ru

 ![GO][go-version]